Study

 Scope

-The stories highlight the barriers, enablers and success factors of the circular transition in the bioeconomy sectors of this region.
-They also showcase the impact of open innovation and inter-regional cooperation.
-With the support of the BioBoosters innovation community, these companies have applied open innovation to find cooperation partners and solutions for greater circularity, sustainability and profitability of their operations.
+This publication looks at how nine leading bioeconomy companies around the Baltic Sea have approached the circular transition in this region's bioeconomy sectors.
+The stories highlight barriers, enablers and success factors and showcase the impact of open innovation and inter-regional cooperation.
+With the support of the BioBoosters innovation community, these companies have applied open innovation to find cooperation partners and solutions to make their businesses more circular, sustainable and profitable.

 • Upload document